Phase 2 Environmental Screening Level

 Incremental Risk from Vapor Intrusion to Indoor Air

-In a J&H Model, the “Incremental Risk” from vapor intrusion to indoor air (as carcinogens) are compared to the general point of departure of 0.000001.
-And this value applies to make conclusions and recommendations.
-For instance, Incremental Risk values which are less than 0.000001 generally require no further action.
-Where as Incremental Risk values which are greater than or equal to 0.000001, but less than or equal to 0.0001, fall within the “risk management” range.
+In a J&H Model, the “Incremental Risk” from vapor intrusion to indoor air (as carcinogens) is compared to the general point of departure of 0.000001.
+And this value applies to making conclusions and recommendations.
+For instance, Incremental Risk values that are less than 0.000001 generally require no further action.
+Whereas Incremental Risk values which are greater than or equal to 0.000001, but less than or equal to 0.0001, fall within the “risk management” range.
 This means the site requires stakeholders to determine whether the risk estimates are acceptable or not.
 Typically, this translates into further investigation and safety evaluations.
 In the third place, Incremental Risk values which are greater than 0.0001 certainly require further action.
 Typically, parties proceed with indoor air quality mitigation and contamination remediation.

 Hazard Quotient